apegraduate8/jquery-hw/README.md

 Gerard wants his website to:
 * have a landing page with:
-  * a section with movies that are currently playing at Müvie Haus on the left half of the page - these movies are saved in the database and should link to their movie show page
+  * a section with movies that are currently playing at Müvie Haus on the left half of the page - these movies are saved in the database and should link to their movie show page.
+Tip: feel free to seed some data for testing this section!
   * a search field (movie title) and button that will request movie information from `http://www.omdbapi.com` on the right half of the page
   * a section underneath the search field that would render the results of the movie search (movie title, poster, rating, and runtime)
   * in that section, an 'add' form that would save the movie information to a database